StevensonNelli/git-vscode-test/README.md

 # git-vscode-test
-Testing for git and vs-code
+Testing for git and vs-code editor